-- be immune from any civil or criminal proceedings by reason of having made a protected disclosure; and
+- be immune from any civil, criminal, or disciplinary proceedings by reason of having made a protected disclosure; and

-- be protected from retaliatory or adverse treatment as a result of disclosure, including:
+- be protected from adverse treatment as a result of disclosure, including:

-- Any employment disadvantage such as dismissal or disciplinary action.
+- Where the Discloser is an employee, retaliatory action including any employment disadvantage such as dismissal or disciplinary action.

-A disclosing Fidelity Life Person’s identity will be kept confidential subject to the exceptions as set out in the Act and described in paragraph d.
+A Discloser's identity will be kept confidential subject to the exceptions described in paragraph d.

-Where a disclosing Fidelity Life Person believes they have suffered retaliatory action, that Fidelity Life Person may bring a personal grievance under the Employment Relations Act 2000.
+Where a Discloser who is an employee believes they have suffered retaliatory action, that Person may bring a personal grievance under the Employment Relations Act 2000.

-Where a disclosing Fidelity Life Person believes they have been treated less favourably than others in the same circumstances because that they made a disclosure, they can make a claim under the Human Rights Act 1993.
+Where a Discloser believes they have been treated less favourably than others in the same circumstances because they made a disclosure, they can make a claim under the Human Rights Act 1993.

 However, the protections above do not apply if:

-- the disclosing Fidelity Life Person knows that the allegations are false; or
+- the Discloser knows that the allegations are false; or

-Fidelity Life People must not threaten or retaliate against whistleblowers in any way or reveal their identity without consent.
+The Company must not threaten or retaliate against whistleblowers in any way.
 Anyone involved in such conduct will be subject to disciplinary action.

-A disclosing Fidelity Life Person can feel confident that their disclosure will be handled appropriately and acted upon.
+A Discloser can feel confident that their disclosure will be handled appropriately and acted upon.
 Once a matter has been reported, the most appropriate person may either undertake an investigation of the alleged Serious Concerns or Serious Wrongdoing or appoint another person to undertake that investigation.
 The person who undertakes the investigation must be unbiased, impartial and subject to appropriate confidentiality protocols.

-During the investigation, Fidelity Life will use best endeavours not to disclose information that might identify the disclosing Fidelity Life Person, unless:
+The Company must use best endeavours not to disclose information that might identify the Discloser in relation to a Protected Disclosure unless:

-- that Person has consented in writing to the disclosure of that information;
+- That Discloser has consented (in writing where possible) to the disclosure of that information; or

-- is essential to the effective investigation of the allegations in the protected disclosure; or
+- to ensure the effective investigation of the allegation made; or

-- is essential to prevent serious risk to public health or safety, or the environment; or
+- to prevent serious risk to public health, public safety, the health or safety of any individual, or the environment; or

-- is essential having regard to the principles of natural justice.
+- to comply with the principles of natural justice; or

 Decisions may be made only when all parties involved (or alleged to be involved) in any Serious Concerns or Serious Wrongdoing have been given an opportunity to be heard.
 They must be: